 What to Expect in an F45 Class

-Most classes are 45 minutes in length — just long enough to get a butt-kicking, total-body workout, but short enough for busy people who don’t have hours and hours to spend at the gym.
+Most classes are 45 minutes long — just long enough to get a butt-kicking, full-body workout, but short enough for busy people who don't have hours and hours to spend at the gym.
 While time is used efficiently, instruction and fun are also part of the plan.

-After a warmup, you’ll move from station to station, performing a different exercise at each.
-“Every studio offers the same class at different times throughout the day, but that workout is never repeated, thanks to our F45 Athletics and Peak Performance Department, who have a database of over 3,500 exercises they pull from,” says Deutsch.
+After the warm-up, you'll move from station to station, performing a different exercise at each.
+"Every studio offers the same class at different times throughout the day, but that workout is never repeated, thanks to our F45 Athletics and Peak Performance Department, who have a database of over 3,500 exercises they pull from," says Deutsch.
 Some of the exercises you might do in a session include:

 with a resistance band